Blasphemy in Pakistan: Context

-Since 1990, 62 people have been murdered following blasphemy accusations.
-According to one religious minority source, an accusation of blasphemy commonly exposes the accused, police, lawyers, and judges to harassment, threats, attacks and rioting.
-Critics complain that Pakistan's blasphemy laws are "overwhelmingly being used to persecute religious minorities and settle personal vendettas," but calls for change in blasphemy laws have been strongly resisted by Islamic parties - most prominently the Barelvi school of Islam.
+They also complain that Pakistan's blasphemy laws are "overwhelmingly being used to persecute religious minorities and settle personal vendettas", but calls for change in blasphemy laws have been strongly resisted by Islamic parties - most prominently the Barelvi school of Islam.
 Many atheists in Pakistan have been lynched and imprisoned over unsubstantiated allegations of blasphemy.
-When the state initiated a full-fledged crackdown on atheism since 2017, it has become worse with secular bloggers being kidnapped and the government running advertisements urging people to identify blasphemers among them and the highest judges declaring such people to be terrorists.
+The state began a rigorous crackdown on atheism starting in 2017, causing conditions to deteriorate significantly.
+Secular bloggers started facing kidnappings, and the government-initiated advertising campaigns encouraging citizens to identify potential blasphemers in their midst.
+Further exacerbating the situation, the nation's highest judicial authorities classified such individuals as terrorists.

-Cases under blasphemy law have also been registered against Muslims who have harassed non-Muslims.
+Cases under the blasphemy law have also been registered against Muslims who have harassed non-Muslims.

-In 2020, the European Foundation for South Asian Studies (EFSAS) in a report entitled, Guilty until proven innocent: The sacrilegious nature of blasphemy laws Pakistan, recommended wide-ranging changes to Pakistan's laws and legal systems.
+In 2020, the European Foundation for South Asian Studies (EFSAS) in a report entitled, Guilty until proven innocent: The sacrilegious nature of blasphemy laws in Pakistan, recommended wide-ranging changes to Pakistan's laws and legal systems.

+According to the International Crisis Group, while in previous decades it was "Islamist hardliners" who lodged blasphemy charges, by around 2022 an environment had developed where "judges, police and private citizens" were "likely to see rewards rather than repercussions for making blasphemy accusations" and it was state court judges, not Islamists, who "increasingly raising the issue".

+The U.S.-based Clooney Foundation for Justice (CFJ) released its findings in 2024 after monitoring 24 blasphemy lawsuits for six months during 2022 in Lahore, Punjab.
+The CJF said 15 of the accused are facing mandatory death sentences if convicted.
+However, the report said its monitors had noted little progress in most cases, with 217 out of 252 hearings adjourned, leaving many defendants stuck in pre-trial detention.

 Laws

 By its constitution, the official name of Pakistan is the "Islamic Republic of Pakistan" as of 1956.
-More than 96% of Pakistan's 167 million citizens (2008) are Muslims.
+More than 96% of Pakistan's 220 million citizens (2022) are Muslims.
 Among countries with a Muslim majority, Pakistan has the strictest anti-blasphemy laws.
 The first purpose of those laws is to protect Islamic authority.
-By the constitution (Article 2), Islam is the state religion.
+According to the constitution (Article 2), Islam is the state religion.
 By the constitution's Article 31, it is the country's duty to foster the Islamic way of life.
-By Article 33, it is the country's duty to discourage parochial, racial, tribal, sectarian, and provincial prejudices among the citizens.
-Under Article 10A of constitution it is also the state's duty to provide for the right of fair trial.
+By Article 33, it is the country's duty to discourage parochial, racial, tribal, sectarian, and provincial prejudices among its citizens.
+Under Article 10A of the constitution, it is also the state's duty to provide for the right of fair trial.

 Religion-related offences on the territory of modern Pakistan were first codified by the British Raj in 1860, and were expanded in 1927.
 Pakistan inherited that legislation when it gained independence after the partition of India in 1947.
 Several sections of Pakistan's Penal Code comprise its blasphemy laws.